david-legend/finopp/README.md

 ## Finopp

 This app aims to connect startUps with Investors.
-It was built to compete in the competition for African StartUps on App and Game Development in Egypt(http://techleaders.eg/aal/competition) in less than two weeks.
-Such is the power of flutter.
+It was built to compete in the competition (African App Launchpad) in Egypt(http://techleaders.eg/aal/competition) during the RiseUpSummit 2019 My team was able to make it through to the final phase of the competition.
-For now it is mostly UI, But Login and SignUp connects to FireBase I hope I make through.. :pray: :pray: :pray:

 ![Screenshot](assets/images/screen_pics/welcome.png)
 ![Screenshot](assets/images/screen_pics/onboarding1.png)